Guest Posts

 • Use thicker traces for high current power nets, especially near connectors.

-• Include stitching vias around the edges of board to connect ground and power planes.
+• Include stitching vias around the edges of the board to connect ground and power planes.
 This improves bypassing.

 • Route traces perpendicular to slots or openings in planes.
 Avoid routing signals parallel to slots.